Lezcano/GPIOServer/INSTALL.md

 ### Step 3: Upgrade your system

-The project subdir "install" contains a script to upgrade your system and install needed packages.
-This script installs extra packages for this project not installed as part of the AppDaemon.
+The project subdir "install" contains a script to upgrade your system and install extra packages which are not installed as part of the AppDaemon project.

-For proper installation, the script should be run multiple times, fixing errors as needed until the output contains nothing but a list of "already have most recent version" messages.
+For proper installation, the script should be run multiple times, fixing errors as needed until the output contains nothing but a list of "already most recent version" messages.

 ```
 (as root)